 - 5 large eggs

-- 1/4 cup dark Jamaican rum a little extra to spoon over the cake
+- ¼ cup dark rum a little extra to spoon over the cake

 - 2 teaspoons vanilla extract

-Transfer dried fruits to a large bowl and add candied fruits, nuts and flour.
+- Transfer dried fruits to a large bowl and add candied fruits, pecans and flour.
 Combine well.

 To make the cake

-Prepare a large angel food pan by coating with cooking spray and dusting with dried breadcrumbs.
-Preheat the oven to 150C/300F.
+- Prepare a large angel food pan or bundt pan by coating with cooking spray and dusting with dried breadcrumbs.
+Preheat the oven to 300ºF/150ºC.
 Sift the flour, salt and spices and set aside.

-In a stand mixer beat the butter until smooth, add the sugar and then the syrup.
+- In a stand mixer beat the butter until smooth, add the sugar and then the molasses.
 Beat until light and fluffy, about 5 minutes.